 Professional Pest Services Year-Round

 While a lot of pests look to come inside for the winter, the pests that typically live on Christmas trees will actually die inside.
 The dry and warm conditions of your home aren’t ideal for a lot of species.
 If you shake your tree and something–unusual–comes out of it, or if you’re concerned that you’ve picked up an infestation, give us a call!
-At Western Exterminator, we are committed to protecting our community, and we’d love to help you and your family stay pest-free year-round!
+At Rentokil, we are committed to protecting our community, and we’d love to help you and your family stay pest-free year-round!